konsumer/graphql-codegen-knex-migration/README.md

 ### special scalar types

-If you use custom scalar-types that have these names, appropriate field-type:
+If you use custom scalar-types that have these names, an appropriate database field-type will be used:

 ```
 Date